fadihboubati/Randomizer_linux/README.md

     + adding students one by one by the GUI.
     + putting a txt file named "students_list" that contains all students' names in the same location of the randomizer file, the students' names should be separated by a new line.
 * ability to update the existing list by appending new names to it.
-* ability to update the list (delete or edit name) from the txt file
+* ability to update the list (delete or edit name) from the txt file.
-* making a reset and create a new list.
+* making a reset and creating a new list.

 ### instruction